I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iremoteinterfacecallbackremoval-onremoteinterfaceremoval.md

 <p>None.</p>

 ## -remarks
 <p>A driver's <b>OnRemoteInterfaceRemoval</b> event callback function must do whatever driver-specific tasks are necessary to handle removal of the device interface.
-In addition, the callback must delete the remote interface object that <a href="https://msdn.microsoft.com/library/windows/hardware/ff556925">IWDFDevice2::CreateRemoteInterface</a> created and call the interface's <b>Release</b> function if it has previously called the interface's <b>AddRef</b> function.</p>

-<p>If the driver does not provide this callback function, the framework deletes the remote interface object that <a href="https://msdn.microsoft.com/library/windows/hardware/ff556925">IWDFDevice2::CreateRemoteInterface</a> created. </p>

-<p>For more information about a driver's <b>OnRemoteInterfaceRemoval</b> event callback function, see <a href="wdf.using_device_interfaces_in_umdf_drivers">Using Device Interfaces in UMDF-based Drivers</a>.</p>

-<p>A driver's <b>OnRemoteInterfaceRemoval</b> event callback function must do whatever driver-specific tasks are necessary to handle removal of the device interface.
-In addition, the callback must delete the remote interface object that <a href="https://msdn.microsoft.com/library/windows/hardware/ff556925">IWDFDevice2::CreateRemoteInterface</a> created and call the interface's <b>Release</b> function if it has previously called the interface's <b>AddRef</b> function.</p>
+In addition, the callback must delete the remote interface object that <a href="wdf.iwdfdevice2_createremoteinterface">IWDFDevice2::CreateRemoteInterface</a> created and call the interface's <b>Release</b> function if it has previously called the interface's <b>AddRef</b> function.</p>

-<p>If the driver does not provide this callback function, the framework deletes the remote interface object that <a href="https://msdn.microsoft.com/library/windows/hardware/ff556925">IWDFDevice2::CreateRemoteInterface</a> created. </p>
+<p>If the driver does not provide this callback function, the framework deletes the remote interface object that <a href="wdf.iwdfdevice2_createremoteinterface">IWDFDevice2::CreateRemoteInterface</a> created. </p>

 <p>For more information about a driver's <b>OnRemoteInterfaceRemoval</b> event callback function, see <a href="wdf.using_device_interfaces_in_umdf_drivers">Using Device Interfaces in UMDF-based Drivers</a>.</p>